 - Connect your Instagram account to fetch images for your first gallery.

-- By default, we create your first gallery from your insta account but you can create your own galleries using hashtags.
+- We create your first gallery from your Instagram account by default, but you can create your own galleries using hashtags.

 - Curate images and easily tag products on them using our dashboard.